nRFCloud/utils/python/modem-firmware-1.3+/README.md

 [Modem firmware v1.3 and later](https://www.nordicsemi.com/Software-and-tools/Development-Kits/nRF9160-DK/Download#infotabs) provide new [AT security commands](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fref_at_commands%2FREF%2Fat_commands%2Fintro.html), including `KEYGEN` and `ATTESTTOKEN`, which are the focus of these Python scripts.

+The goal of these scripts is to help users provision devices with the credentials needed to connect with nRF Cloud, create FOTA jobs, and onboard devices to a specific nRF Cloud account.
+For more information see: [Security](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/external_comp/nrf_cloud.html#security).

 ## Prerequisites

 Use Python pip to install required packages: